 This is my favorite way to eat Shuba Salad with Salmon (Шуба с лососем), a classic Russian salad.
 Served at celebrations and special events like New Years, Christmas, and even weddings.
 A layered salad that eats like a meal, and so easy to make.

 Traditionally Shuba Salad is made with Herring fillets, usually canned in oil, but wait till your try Shuba with smoked salmon!
 It's so delicious and adds a whole new flavor element to eating this Russian salad!
 It also works with Salmon Gravlax cured with beets, which looks amazing in a layered salad.
 The bright colors looks so bright and colorful, ready for any party.
 Some people don't like Herring, or it can be hard to find.
 Using salmon is a perfect substitute, and some even prefer it this way over the original recipe.

-Shuba Salad with Salmon is often made in a casserole style dish, but I'm using a springform pan to showcase the different layers and colors used in the recipe.
+Shuba Salad with Salmon is often made in a casserole style dish or a bowl, but I'm using a springform pan to showcase the different layers and colors used in the recipe.
 It really adds a wow factor to your celebration table.
 It makes it easy to layer each ingredient, looking like a cake when you remove the springform.

 People won't stop talking about your Salmon Shuba, a delicious Russian potato salad!
 A fantastic way to introduce a Russian dish if hosting a dinner party.
-I love the different hearty Russian salads, from Mimosa Salad to Classic Herring Under a Fur Coat, to this Shuba with Salmon salad, there is not a lettuce leaf in sight!
+I love the different hearty Russian salads, from Mimosa Salad or Olivier Russian Salad to this Shuba Salad with Salmon, there is not a lettuce leaf in sight!
 A salad that eats like a meal!
 Bon Appetit! Приятного аппетита!

-Shuba Salad with Salmon (Шуба с лососем) Herring Under a Fur Coat
+Shuba Salad with Salmon (Шуба с лососем)

-- 500 g Smoked Salmon or Lox
+- 500 g Smoked Salmon, Gravalax or Lox

 - 3 large potatoes